Authored by the expert who managed and guided the team behind the Senegal Property Pack

 What's the average and median nightly price on Airbnb in Dakar in 2026?

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Dakar.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Dakar.

 How much do nightly prices vary by neighborhood in Dakar in 2026?